Splitting a pension when getting a divorce

 Unless you have a prenuptial agreement or have already reached a financial settlement with your former partner, it’s likely that you’ll need to divide all of your assets fairly.
 These assets can include the family home, additional property, money and pensions.

 Pension splitting can be fairly straightforward when you are getting a divorce.
 Both you and your former partner will need to declare the total value of your pensions, and any workplace pensions and personal pensions can be split.
 A self employed pension can also be divided, as can the State Pension in some circumstances.

-The type of State Pension you are eligible for will depend on how it can be shared in divorce.
 If you reached State Pension age before 6 April 2016 you’ll be drawing what’s called the ‘Basic’ State Pension.
 This on its own can’t be shared, but if either of you is eligible to receive Additional State Pension, which effectively tops up the Basic State Pension amount, you could be ordered by a court to share it.
 If you’ll reach State Pension age after 6 April 2016 you’ll have what’s called the ‘New’ State Pension and this can’t be shared in a divorce settlement.

 Not all couples share their pensions when they get divorced and you may choose to split your assets in another way.
 If you’re separating from a long-term partner, but aren’t married or in a civil partnership, you may be entitled to a share of their assets, however you won’t benefit from divorce entitlements such as a divorce pension.